felippe-regazio/ffmpeg-client-js/README.md

 ### Demo, Dev & Manual Test

-If you want to checkout some demonstration or manually test, download/clone this repo, and execute:
+If you want to checkout some demonstration or manually test:

 ```bash
 npm run serve